Benneee/DS-Algo-Stuff/recursion/notes.md

 #### The built-in data structure that manages what happens when functions are invoked.

 #### When working with recursion, we will be using the call stack a lot, we keep pushing new functions onto the the call stack when we write recursive functions

+## **Essential Parts Of A Recursive Function**

+- Base case
+- Different input

+#### The base case represents the condition when the recursion ends

+#### You always want to provide a different input each time you call the recursive function